-Financial assistance through the Johnson and Toni Joy Mason Scholarships.
-Information as well as the application for this scholarship is listed below; however, if you have any questions regarding this scholarship please contact the SDRC at 850.644.9566.
+.
+Financial assistance for students with disabilities may be obtained through several scholarships, a few of which are listed below such as the Johnson and Toni Jo Mason Scholarships.
+If you have any questions regarding any scholarship listed here, please contact the SDRC at 850.644.9566.

 Undergraduate students must have at least a 2.0 GPA, have completed the FAFSA form, submitted an application, send an official transcript (new students only) , and provide documentation of your disability.
 The student must also complete a personal statement (no more than one double-spaced page) pertaining to your achievements, activities, career goals, and the effects of your disability(ies) along with three letters of references addressing your academic potential and success.